|This beauty may be blaming herself when there could be other reasons those pounds linger.|

-The bacteria in your own gut could also behind the problem.
+The bacteria in your own gut could also behind the problem of stalled weight loss.
 Since you’ve been good and giving up fatty, processed foods and the regular baked sweets and desserts that can destroy good gut bacteria, you might be turning to something else to replace that missed sweetness.
 Ask yourself if you’ve been using a lot of artificial sweeteners to satisfy your sweet tooth?
 If so, they can backfire and rile up bad bacteria in the gut causing inflammation, problems with regulating that insulin and add to the fat problem.

 Another reason that could be stalling your dieting efforts is the amount of sleep you get.
 Eight hours is what you really need to function at your best.
 When depriving your body of that rest, levels of the appetite-suppressing hormone called leptin drops down and triggers another hormone that increases appetite known as ghrelin to go up.